Rigidity of stable marginally outer trapped surfaces in initial data sets: Introduction

 Lastly, we mention that the latter rigidity result (Theorem 2) can also be interpreted in terms of restrictions on the blow-up set of Jang's equation, based on arguments which go back to the proof of the \textsl{Positive Energy Theorem} by Schoen-Yau \cite{SY81} and we refer the reader to the beautiful survey by Andersson, Eichmair and Metzger \cite{AEM11} for further details on this correspondence.

 \

 \textsl{Acknowledgments}.
 The author wishes to express his deepest gratitude to his PhD advisor Richard Schoen for his outstanding guidance, and for the great example he has set.
-He would also like to thank Otis Chodosh, Michael Eichmair and Greg Galloway for several useful discussions and for pointing out some relevant references.
+He would also like to thank Otis Chodosh, Michael Eichmair and Greg Galloway for several useful discussions and for pointing out some relevant references, as well as the referee for some relevant and helpful remarks about the first version of the present article.